Common Corpus: The Largest Collection of Ethical Data for LLM Pre-Training: Introduction

+As data quality has increasingly been an area of concern, the collection, maintenance, processing, and filtering of data has become one of the main costs in language model training.
+But data curation at scale may also have hidden costs: negative externalities affecting competing markets, the digital commons, and society at large.
 While data scraped from the web is publicly available, it is not always in the public domain.
-Most web data do not have sufficient metadata to determine whether it is permissively licensed.
-NLP practitioners have relied on the protection of fair use, claiming that the transformative nature of the use of the data allows them to use this data to train language models.
+Most web data lacks sufficient metadata to determine whether it is openly licensed.
+NLP practitioners have relied on the protection of fair use, claiming that the transformative nature of the use of the data allows them to leverage this data to train language models.
 There are increasingly more legal challenges to the use of this data.
-The New York Times sued Open AI for copyright infringement, alleging that Open AI trained their models on their articles \citep{roth2023, pope2024}.
+The New York Times sued OpenAI for copyright infringement, alleging that OpenAI trained their models on NYT articles ~\citep{roth2023, pope2024}.
 Due to concerns about indirect commercial exploitation, many rightholders have implemented either hard technical measures or legal provisions against model training.
-In 2024, it was estimated that for Terms of Service crawling restrictions, a full 45\% of C4 is now restricted~\citep{longpre_consent_2024} and 5\% is fully blocked for scraping with a disproportionate impact over quality sources~\citep{longpre_consent_2024}.
-Restrictions not only affect language model pre-training but also the quality of search engine indexation and a variety of research projects analyzing and collecting content at scale.
+In 2024, it was estimated that for Terms of Service crawling restrictions, a full 45\% of C4 is now restricted~\citep{longpre_2024_consent_neurips} and 5\% is fully blocked for scraping with a disproportionate impact on quality sources~\citep{longpre_2024_consent_neurips}.
+Restrictions not only affect LLM pre-training but also the quality of search engine indexation and a variety of research projects that analyze and collect content at scale.
 Even projects dedicated to knowledge access have faced significant pressure from AI crawlers and implemented protections that negatively impact access and user experience.